meters-on-demand/MonD/README.md

 eg. `mond install reisir/robux`

+# Development

+Information for developers

-# Scraping rainmeter-skins topic to skins.json
+## Scraping rainmeter-skins topic to skins.json

-For developers

 Make a new script called `.env.ps1` in #ROOTCONFIGPATH# and put your GitHub [Personal Access Token](https://github.com/settings/tokens) in there like this: